mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 ### 3C.
 Rules for Presenting Balances

 1. Balance sheet assets are arranged on the bases of liquidity.
-   - Cash first
+   - Cash first,
    - marketable securities,
    - accounts receivable,
    - supplies,
    - inventory,
-   - prepaid items
+   - prepaid items,
    - fixed assets (which appear in the order of longevity)

 2. Liability accounts appear based on their earliest due date.
    - A/P
    - bank notes payable
    - mortgages payable

 3. Income statement accounts, both revenues and expenses appear in alphabetical order.

 **Key benefits it offers:**

 1. **Verifies Accuracy**: The purpose of a Trial-Balance is to check for mathematical errors.
 By ensuring the total debits equal the total credits, you gain confidence that transactions are recorded correctly.

 2. **Identifies Potential Issues**: While a balanced Trial-Balance doesn't guarantee error-free accounts, it can uncover inconsistencies and missing entries.
 If the totals don't match, investigate further.

 3. **Provides Overview of Financial Position**: The Trial-Balance offers a snapshot of the `financial position` at a specific point in time.
 Seeing total assets, liabilities, equity, income, and expenses one gains a high-level understanding.